GrokDarkMatter/ISA-L-PC/README.md

    ```

 ### Examining the Polynomial matrix with erasure_code_perf
-You can see a simple example of a Polynomial matrix by running "build perfs", and then executing erasure_code/erasure_code_perf.
+You can see a simple example of a Polynomial matrix by running "make perfs", and then executing erasure_code/erasure_code_perf.
 By default, you will see a Polynomial matrix of dimension 10 by 4.
 By adding the argument -p 2, you can see the two parity version of a Polynomial matrix.
 It is not the same as RAID6 as described in The Mathematics of RAID6 by Peter Anvin.

 ### Unknown Error Detection and Correction example using Polynomial Codes